-If the violation is severe enough, the faculty member may request the student to leave the class immediately, may request the student speak to their prior to returning to class, and/or may request the student leave immediately and contact either security and/or the Dean of Students.
+If the violation is severe enough, the faculty member may request the student to leave the class immediately, may request the student speak to them prior to returning to class, and/or may request the student leave immediately and contact either security and/or the Dean of Students.

-If the faculty member is satisfied that after speaking with the student, the violation is understood and the student agrees not to repeat it, s/he may return to the class.
+If the faculty member is satisfied that after speaking with the student, the violation is understood and the student agrees not to repeat it, he/she/they may return to the class.